devopsengineerDan/Daniel_project/README.md

 INSTALL VIRTUALBOX IN UBUNTU
 sudo apt install virtualbox

+FIXING modrobe  ERROR

+Uninstall virtualbox-dkms and its configurations by running the below commands: sudo apt-get remove virtualbox-dkms sudo apt-get remove --purge virtualbox-dkms

+Install Linux headers and Linux image by running the below command: sudo apt-get install -y linux-headers-amd64 linux-image-amd64

+Install virtualbox-dkms
+sudo apt-get install -y virtualbox-dkms

+OR

+As the first step run this command:

+sudo modprobe vboxdrv

+If it's not helpful run these commands:

+sudo apt update
+sudo apt install --reinstall linux-headers-$(uname -r) virtualbox-dkms dkms

+Then reboot your system and after reboot run this command:

+sudo modprobe vboxdrv

 ADDING GUEST EDITION ISO TO ENLARGE THE SCREEN + OTHER FEATURES TERMINAL OPTION
 # su